ekotlikoff/gochess/APISPEC.md

 - POST /session
     - Start the session and fetch sessionToken, providing username
+- GET /session
+    - Get a session and username if one exists and match details if currently in one
+    - Client calls this on page load and sets username/game state accordingly
 - GET /match
     - Begin matching, receive color when match is found, otherwise HTTP 202
 - POST /sync